Consistent and Scalable Composite Likelihood Estimation of Probit Models with Crossed Random Effects: Simulations

 \subsection{Simulation settings}

 We considered eight different settings defined by combining three binary factors.
 The first factor is whether the simulation is balanced (equal numbers of rows and columns) or imbalanced (with very unequal numbers) like we typically see in applications.
 The second factor is whether the regression model is null apart from a nonzero intercept or has nonzero regression coefficients.
 The third factor is whether the random effect variances are set at a high level or at a low level.
-Given $R$ and $C$, the set $\obset$ is obtained by IID Bernoulli sampling with probability $N/RC$.
-This makes the attained value of $N$ random but with a very small coefficient of variation.
+Given $R$ and $C$, the set $\obset$ is obtained by independent and identically distributed Bernoulli sampling with probability $1.27\times N/(RC)$.
+The value $1.27$ is the largest one for which \cite{ghosh:2020} could prove that backfitting takes $O(1)$ iterations.
+This sampling makes the attained value of $N$ random but with a very small coefficient of variation.

 We denote by $R=N^\rho$ and $C=N^\kappa$ the number of rows and columns in the data, as a power of the total sample size $N$.
-The two levels of the balance factor are \begin{compactdesc} \item[\quad Balanced] $\rho=\kappa=0.56$, and \item[\quad Imbalanced] $\rho=0.88$ and $\kappa=0.53$. \end{compactdesc} This balanced case was already considered in \cite{ghosh:2021}.
+The two levels of the balance factor are thereafter termed `balanced' with $\rho=\kappa=0.56$ and `imbalanced' with $\rho=0.88$ and $\kappa=0.53$.
+The balanced case was used in \cite{ghosh:2021}, and the imbalanced case is similar to the Stitch Fix data in \S \ref{sect:application}.
 Because $\rho+\kappa>1$, the fraction of possible observations in the data is $N/(RC)=N^{1-\rho-\kappa}\to 0$ as $N\to\infty$ providing asymptotic sparsity in both cases.
 While the first choice has $R/C$ constant, the second choice has $R/C\to\infty$ with $N$.
-We believe that this asymptote is a better description of our motivating problems than either a setting with $C$ fixed as $R\to\infty$ or the setting common in random matrix theory (\cite{edel:rao:2005}) where $R$ and $C$ diverge with $R/C$ approaching a constant value.
+We believe that this asymptote is a better description of our motivating problems than either a setting with $C$ fixed as $R\to\infty$ or the setting common in random matrix theory \citep{edel:rao:2005} where $R$ and $C$ diverge with $R/C$ approaching a constant value.
+Notice that when $\rho=0.88$ and $\kappa=0.53$ the condition $\max(\rho+2\kappa,2\rho+\kappa)<2$ invoked for the estimator in \cite{ghosh:2021} does not hold.